 - There are people way worse off than you.

-Although it may be frustrating to see someone we love stuck in moping around, feeling sad, or constantly crying, neglecting their feelings or telling them to snap out of it will only make them feel worse.
-One of the best remedies for someone struggling with depression is for them to know that they have people that are there for them and that love and need them.
-When feeling at their lowest, they may think that their life is not worth living.
-It is of utmost importance for them to know that they have people that need and depend on them.
+Although it may be frustrating to see someone we love moping around, feeling sad, or constantly crying, neglecting their feelings or telling them to snap out of it will only make them feel worse.
+One of the best remedies for someone struggling with depression is for them to know that their family and friends are there for them and love and need them.
+When feeling at their lowest, a depressed person may think that their life is not worth living.
+It is of utmost importance for them to know that they have people who need and depend on them.

 Once the subject is out in the open, do not be afraid to ask them questions.
 You may ask them how long they have been feeling this way.
 Ask them what you can do to help.
 You can ask them to think about what brought it on, as this may be helpful for them to learn more about the root of the problem.
 If you feel it necessary, although it may be uncomfortable, ask them if they are having suicidal thoughts.

-Depression is a mechanism of the fight or flight instinct.
-This is the reason why it is so closely tied to self-destructing behaviors.
+Depression is a mechanism of the fight-or-flight instinct, which is why it is so closely tied to self-destructing behaviors.
 People with depression often employ ways of trying to make themselves feel better through ‘flight.’
-The actions can be anything from starving themselves, cutting themselves, abusing alcohol and drugs, or running away from home, to the most extreme, suicide.
+The actions can be anything from starving themselves, cutting themselves, abusing alcohol and drugs, or running away from home to the most extreme action: suicide.

 Being there for the person you love can be a strain on your mental and emotional status.
 Keeping yourself healthy and thinking about your own needs while you help your loved one is not selfish.
 Knowing your boundaries and what is healthy for you will help the both of you get through this together.

 People with depression often isolate because of the way they are feeling.
-Being there, and talking with the person in your life who suffers from depression may just save his/her life.
+Being there for and talking with the person in your life who suffers from depression may just save their life.
 If the situation does not improve over a period of time, reach out to professionals for help.